Internet-2-0/Malcore-SDK/README.md

 # Installation

-Simply run `pip install msdk` optionally you can manually install by running:
+Malcore SDK requires Python 3.8+ to use installation is simple run `pip install msdk` optionally you can manually install by running:

 ```bash
 git clone https://github.com/internet-2-0/Malcore-SDK